 There’s no denying the beauty of magnificent Crater Lake when observed via snowshoes.
 Or the thrills of snowboarding down Mt.
 Hood or Bachelor.
 Or staring at the snowy peaks of the Three Sisters mountains from the comfort of a rustic cabin in the high desert.
 On the other hand, that’s all counterbalanced by Portland hipsters who complain about the rain for five months, yet refuse to buy an umbrella.
 Which is to say, hipsters ruin even Crater Lake.

 You’ve got the lake-effect snowstorms of Lake Erie along the Snowbelt.
 You’ve got the moderate cold of the central lowlands and Columbus.
-But then you’ve got Cincinnati and it's basically Kentucky's subtropical humid climate and wall lizards, which are something most people think of in Florida or Houston.
-So basically, Ohio is more like three separate winter regions, divided in weather, but united in being upset about their NFL teams.
+But then you’ve got Cincinnati and it's basically Kentucky's subtropical humid climate and wall lizards, which are something most people think of in Florida or Texas.
+So basically, Ohio is more like three separate winter regions, all of them miserable in their own varied, unique ways.

 Chicago winters are notoriously rough (and yes, occasionally Siberia-esque), but the people there have the kind of warm and generous spirit that leads to displays of solidarity like... fighting over whether or not a pair of plastic lawn chairs constitutes indefinite rights to a shoveled-out parking place post-snowfall.
 Downstate things tend not to be quite as bad, other than, you know, the fact that you’re in downstate Illinois.